The Primary difference between "Ranked Choice" voting and the standard "One voter One vote" systems,

 RCV ~ also eliminates the "Spoiler Effect" and

-Gerrymandering (as described later).
+adds complexity to any successful Gerrymandering efforts (as described later).

 RCV ~ introduces new faces & new candidates w/o Party Alignment & Commitment.